ceetaro/Suitkaise/site/sktime/sktime-how-it-works.md

 1. Gets the current thread's session

 2. Calls `session.pause()` which:
-    - Aquires session lock
+    - Acquires session lock

     - Gets the top frame from the stack

     - Checks if already paused:
-        - If yes, issues a warning and returns
+        - If yes, issues a `UserWarning` and returns
         - If no, sets `paused` to `True` and `pause_started_at` to current time

     - Releases session lock